Highlights from the Ratings and Financial Report for China Liberal Education Holdings Limited (CLEU)

 CLEU’s Market Performance

-CLEU stocks went up by 13.65% for the week, with a monthly jump of 88.67% and a quarterly performance of 201.06%, while its annual performance rate touched -14.24%.
-The volatility ratio for the week stands at 12.41% while the volatility levels for the past 30 days are set at 14.32% for China Liberal Education Holdings Limited.
-The simple moving average for the period of the last 20 days is 35.68% for CLEU stocks with a simple moving average of 54.38% for the last 200 days.
+CLEU stocks went down by -14.93% for the week, with a monthly jump of 59.09% and a quarterly performance of 153.78%, while its annual performance rate touched -28.78%.
+The volatility ratio for the week stands at 29.25% while the volatility levels for the past 30 days are set at 17.75% for China Liberal Education Holdings Limited.
+The simple moving average for the period of the last 20 days is 0.34% for CLEU stocks with a simple moving average of 22.06% for the last 200 days.

-During the last 5 trading sessions, CLEU rose by +10.14%, which changed the moving average for the period of 200-days by +54.75% in comparison to the 20-day moving average, which settled at $2.08.
-In addition, China Liberal Education Holdings Limited saw 112.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CLEU fell by -24.66%, which changed the moving average for the period of 200-days by +9.85% in comparison to the 20-day moving average, which settled at $2.22.
+In addition, China Liberal Education Holdings Limited saw 84.21% in overturn over a single year, with a tendency to cut further gains.